 Use their name, make them aware that you care about their complaint and how they are feeling, rather than switching straight to boardroom mode.

 Keeping on top of pop culture is a great way to stay on top of your brand voice game, especially if you’re going in for a cheeky, familiar tone with your audience.

 In the digital age, staying up to date with the latest internet jokes and memes and adapting them to your own brand can really pay off.

 Jumping on the trend at the right time and making someone laugh causes an emotive response, which means your brand is more memorable than the next one.

 Social media has transformed customer service.
 There is now a direct, and very public link from the customer to the brand.

 So use it to your advantage!

-Complaints can be quashed, or this even gives brands the chance to publicly explain themselves and regain trust after a slip up.
+Complaints can be met with a solution, and using social media gives brands the chance to publicly explain themselves and regain trust after a slip up.